 Wondering why you should choose Northridge Advanced Dentistry as your preferred dental destination?
 Let us help you understand the benefits that you can avail at our clinic for a complete health care solution.

-Dr Isaac Kashani and Dr Dani Benyaminy are two very professional and qualified dentists, who hold an experience of three decades in this area of dentistry.
+Dr Isaac Kashani is a very professional and qualified dentist, who hold an experience of three decades in this area of dentistry.
 Their expertise certainly proves to be useful while rendering dental treatments to patients, who make the most of their sincere attitude.
-By choosing Dr Isaac Kashani and Dr Dani Benyaminy, you choose to be treated under an assurance of dental perfection.
+By choosing Dr Isaac Kashani, you choose to be treated under an assurance of dental perfection.